mateus558/UFJF-MLTK/getting_started/classification.rst

   Spirals artificial dataset.

-The simplest kernel considering the mapping on Equation :math:numref:`kernel-func` is the linear kernel where :math:`\Phi(x) = x` and :math:`k(x, x^{'}) = x^{T}x`.
+The simplest kernel considering the mapping on Eq. :math:numref:`kernel-func` is the linear kernel where :math:`\Phi(x) = x` and :math:`k(x, x^{'}) = x^{T}x`.
 The kernel concept formulated as a inner product in the input space allows the generalization of many known algorithms.
 The main idea is that if an algorithm is formulated in such a way that the input vector :math:`x` is presented in a scalar product form, the inner product can be replaced